• This is an excerpt from our book “In

 Consider it this way.
 Suppose, as an admittedly absurd parallel, that in your own school district, the most sensitive, dedicated, compassionate, perceptive, loving, insightful, and forgiving teacher were personally to select a particularly gifted student, enroll him or her in the teacher’s own advanced tutorial class, and then permit, even encourage the student to cheat on the final examination, all the while fully aware that it was wrong to cheat and that the authorities would apprehend and punish the student.
 Imagine further that when reports of this incident are published, rather than demanding the teacher’s license and scalp, the school board, the student body, and the citizenry at large join as one in defending and praising the teacher’s action, and condemning the student, not only until the end of the current semester, but for all time!
 Inconceivable, isn’t it?
 And yet, there it is, plain as day, in the Gospels.

 Unless we have misunderstood the story.
-But if the Last Supper is not an account of a teacher who suspects his student is about to get himself into trouble, and then encourages him to do so, what is it about?
-(For another amateur attempt to answer that question dramatically, please click here.)
+But if the Last Supper is not an account of a teacher who suspects his student is about to get him and himself into trouble, and then encourages him to do so, what is it about?

 Fortunately, the passage itself contains clues to an alternative interpretation.
 When Jesus announces to the twelve that one of them is about to betray him, the Bible tells us that they look about the room uncertainly, wondering what their Teacher means.
 Most are apparently afraid to press Jesus on the subject, so they convince one of their number to ask him to reveal the identity of the betrayer.
 Jesus replies, “It is he to whom I shall give this morsel when I have dipped it.”
 Then, Jesus dips the morsel, hands it to Judas, and, in that timeless remark, he tells Judas to get on with what he has to do, which Judas promptly does.
 “What you are going to do, do quickly.”